e271828e/Flight.jl/docs/notes/design/framework_spec.md

 forgotten-`T`, [§11.2][s11-2]), lurks until the first `Dual` activation detonates it at the probe, naming the offending constructor or leaf.
-The repository's test suite pins the invariant instead, and row 166 makes it policy rather than advice:
+The repository's test suite pins the invariant instead, as policy rather than advice (row 166):
 **every component gets a `Dual` activation built in CI** — `build(world; activations = (Float64, ProbeDual))`
 (or a `check` entry) runs the exhaustive set, catching both genericity